-As we come to terms with regenerating a pub that has been closed for more than four years and following an extensive period of poor trading, we will be employing a more holistic approach to the welfare and wellbeing of our staff to enjoy a more regulated working environment.
+As we come to terms with regenerating a pub that has been closed due to COVID-19, we continue to employ a more holistic approach to the welfare and wellbeing of our staff to enjoy a more regulated working environment.

 Our industry suffers from extensive hours in the kitchen or on the floor, where a 7-day week requires a full-time crew supported by part timers on their days off.
 How many times have you heard or asked the question, is the “Head chef on tonight?” or “is it the Managers day off?”

-Country pubs are notoriously quiet on Monday and Tuesday, so, initially we will be closed on Monday and Tuesday (except for Bank Holidays) and closed for two weeks in summer and two weeks in winter.
+Country pubs are notoriously quiet at the beginning of the week so, we will be closed on Tuesday and Wednesday, however we will open for a private event, be it a celebration or a corporate requirement (training, seminar, sales meetings etc)and closed for two weeks in summer and two weeks in winter.
 This lets our staff enjoy the same quality time as our guests do, with their families and children, and plan their social life around a stable and regular frequency.

 The benefits are that our guests can be assured of the same front of house and chefs on all the five days we are open, supported by additional waiting staff on the busier periods, bringing continuity, quality and performance that a well drilled brigade of hospitality professionals want to deliver.

 Thur: 12-3pm & 5.30 – 10pm